Stoke Space

-Stoke Space Technologies is an American space launch company based in the Seattle suburb of Kent, Washington.
+Stoke Space Technologies is an American rocket company based in Kent, Washington.

 History

-The company was founded by a group of former Blue Origin and SpaceX employees.
+The company was founded by former Blue Origin and SpaceX employees.
 In May 2020, the company won a $225,000 SBIR Phase I grant from the National Science Foundation to work on an integrated propulsion solution for reusable rocket upper stages.
 In February 2021, the company raised $9.1 million in seed funding in a round led by venture funds NFX Guild and MaC Venture Capital.
 In December 2021, the company raised $65 million in a Series A round led by Breakthrough Energy Ventures, funding development and testing of the upper stage of a reusable launch vehicle.

 In 2022, the company created a prototype of their second stage engine ring.
 Their prototype had at least 22 static fires in total.